 How do interns survive on the stipend?

-It is a challenge but many of our interns have found creative ways to manage living expenses with the current stipend.
-As you can probably expect higher housing costs, it will be important to research the rental market since some areas are more affordable than others.
-In the Bay area, it is completely normal to have roommates well beyond your college years, and there are always people looking for roommates on craigslist and other housing sites.
-It’s a great way to make housing more affordable and expand your social circle.
-Certain things such as fresh produce can be considerably less expensive in the Bay area than in other major cities.
+It is a challenge, but many of our interns have found creative ways to manage living expenses with the current stipend.
+As you can probably expect higher housing costs, it will be important to research the rental market, since some areas are more affordable than others.
+In the Bay Area, many people have roommates well beyond your college years, and there are always people looking for roommates on Craigslist, Facebook Marketplace, and other housing sites.
+Given the high cost of living, it’s a great way to make housing more affordable and expand your social circle.
+Certain things, such as fresh produce, can be less expensive in the Bay Area than in other cities.
 Since the food is grown locally and neighborhood farmers markets are aplenty, you can take advantage of lower costs and find restaurants serving food from just about any culture at reasonable prices.
-There is always something fun, inexpensive (free) to do, including numerous festivals, shows, and other events throughout the Bay Area.
+There is always something fun and inexpensive (or free) to do, including numerous festivals, shows, and other events throughout the Bay Area.

 What do Interns typically do after completing the internship?

-The majority of our interns have obtained post-doctoral fellowships at University Counseling Centers, medical centers, and community mental health centers.
-Others have acquired staff positions or opened a private practice particularly in states that do not require post doctoral hours for licensure.
+The majority of our interns have obtained postdoctoral fellowships at university counseling centers, medical centers, and community mental health centers.
+Others have acquired staff positions or opened a private practice, particularly those living in states that do not require postdoctoral hours for licensure.
 Some have pursued faculty/academic positions or some combination of the above.